 Compassion USA initiated dialogue with both states, as well as presented at the National WIC Association Nutrition and Breastfeeding Conference, in 2020 and we are excited to see the programs expand their egg categories in alignment with over 200 major food businesses who have committed to source and sell exclusively cage-free eggs by 2025 and eight state legislatures.

 But the fight for a cage-free future that’s inclusive to all still has a long way to go.
 As it stands, only 18 states authorize cage-free eggs—not including the six territory and 34 tribal programs.
-(See our Cage-free Eggs & WIC Tracker spreadsheet.)
+(See our Cage-free Eggs & WIC Tracker map.)

 Not only is this an economic justice concern, but it’s also a logistical challenge for national retailers with cage-free commitments.
 Nearly every major US retailer that has a commitment to go 100% cage-free by 2025, including giants like Walmart, Target, and Kroger, also participates in the WIC program.